Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Introduction

-The key findings of our assessment are the following. \begin{itemize} \item About one quarter of the links to defects detected by SZZ is wrong, both due to missed links as well as false positive links. \item We confirm the results by Herzig\etal~\cite{Herzig2013} and found that for every issue that is correctly labeled as a bug, there are 0.74 mislabeled bug issues. \item Due to the combination of wrong links and mislabeled issues, only about half of the commits SZZ identifies are actually bug fixing and SZZ misses about one fifth of all bug fixing commits. \item The assignment of defects to releases based on a six months time frame, as well as based on the affected versions field of issue tracking systems is unreliable.
+The primary contribution of our article are the following findings with respect to the current state of practice for the generation of defect prediction data. \begin{itemize} \item About one quarter of the links to defects detected by SZZ is wrong, both due to missed links as well as false positive links. \item We confirm the results by \cite{Herzig2013} and found that for every issue that is correctly labeled as a bug, there are 0.74 mislabeled bug issues. \item Due to the combination of wrong links and mislabeled issues, only about half of the commits SZZ identifies are actually bug fixing and SZZ misses about one fifth of all bug fixing commits. \item The assignment of defects to releases based on a six months time frame, as well as based on the affected versions field of issue tracking systems is unreliable.
 With SZZ and a six months time frame, we found that for every file, that is correctly labeled as defective, there are roughly two files that are incorrectly labeled as defective, and two files that are incorrectly labeled as non-defective.
-Moreover, the quality of the data in the affected version field is questionable for mining purposes without prior manual validation, due to many missing, incomplete, or wrong values. \item The difference of using many features of different types over using only static features of the source code is not statistically significant when we consider the cost saving potential of classifiers.
+Moreover, the quality of the data in the affected version field is questionable for mining purposes without prior manual validation, due to many missing, incomplete, or wrong values. \item The difference of using many features of different types over using only static features of the source code is not statistically significant when we consider the cost saving potential of classifiers for release-level defect prediction.
 Moreover, we found that mislabels during training do not have a significant impact, but mislabels in test data can significantly alter evaluation results. \end{itemize}

-As part of our analysis, we devise new or modified techniques for defect labeling, that mitigate the issues we found through our inspection of SZZ.
-This article contributes the following improvements to defect labeling: \begin{itemize} \item A semi-automated algorithm for the identification of links between Jira issues and commits. \item Improvements to the identification of inducing changes with SZZ that takes prior results~\cite{daCosta2017, Mills2018} into account. \item The new IND algorithm to assign defects to releases based on bug-inducing changes that neither requires a time-window, nor the affected version field in the issue tracking system. \item All algorithms were designed to work correctly with Git and take all branches into account. \end{itemize}